agb32/cosmadoc/docs/source/hardwarelab.md

 The [HPC Hardware Laboratory @Durham](https://durham.readthedocs.io/en/latest/hardwarelab) is used for prototyping and development of new systems and technologies.
 Many of the systems tested are readily available for benchmarking.
 Details of available nodes and GPUs can be found [here](hardwarelabsummary.md).

+To request access to any of the systems within the hardware lab, please [create an account](account.md) and request to join the corresponding [project code](gpu.md#project-codes).

 The Hardware Lab features the following systems and technologies:
 [DINE and DINE2](#dine-and-dine2)
 [GPU compute nodes](#gpu-compute)